jimken123/soda/versioned_docs/version-v0.17.0/connectors/microsoft365.md

 ---
-description: Sequence connector for the Microsoft Graph API.
+description: Phoenix connector for the Microsoft Graph API.
 Easily automate forensic and ediscovery workflows that interact with Microsoft365 applications.
 ---

 # Microsoft365 Connector

-The Sequence Connector for Microsoft 365 allows users to automate ediscovery and forensic workflows that use [Microsoft Graph](https://docs.microsoft.com/en-us/graph/).
+The Phoenix Connector for Microsoft 365 allows users to automate ediscovery and forensic workflows that use [Microsoft Graph](https://docs.microsoft.com/en-us/graph/).

-This connector has [Steps](https://sequence.sh/steps/Microsoft365) to:
+This connector has [Steps](https://Phoenix.sh/steps/Microsoft365) to:

 - Read Email
 - Read Chats